biomedical-data-science/hsc_rhoa/README.md

 ## Source data

 The microscopy image data used in these analyses can be downloaded from [this link](https://doi.org/10.34810/data697).
 (Link will be made public after publication).
+A small subset of the dataset containing 3 samples for each Young, Aged, and Aged treated with RhoA inhibitor can be found in the `data` directory, alonside 3D manual annotations.

 ## Source code